On fibrant objects in model categories

-The following propositions give useful characterizations of trivial cofibrations and weak equivalences in minimal model categories.
+The following propositions give useful characterizations of trivial cofibrations and weak equivalences between fibrant objects.

-\begin{prop}[min-triv-cof] Let $\C$ be a category with a minimal model structure.
-Then a cofibration $f : X \to Y$ is trivial if and only if it is an inclusion of a strong deformation retract. \end{prop}
+\begin{prop}[min-triv-cof] Let $\C$ be a model category.
+Any inclusion of a strong deformation retract $f$ is a weak equivalence.
+If $f$ is a cofibration between fibrant objects, then the converse is true. \end{prop}

 This characterization of trivial cofibrations is probably well-known.
-The proof of the ``only if'' direction can be found, for example, in \cite{hirschhorn}.
-We include a proof of the ``if'' direction for the sake of convenience.
+Similar propositions are proved in \cite{hirschhorn}, but we could not find a reference for this property, so we include a proof for the sake of convenience.